phunware/maas-mapping-android-sdk/README.md

 Mapping starts with the `PwMapView` class.
 It is a custom view that can be defined in an XML layout or in code.
 The view will not draw anything by default.
 However, it will respect the bounds it's given.

-### Life cycle
+### Life Cycle
 Users of this class must forward some life cycle methods from the activity or fragment containing this view to the corresponding methods in this class.
-In particular the following methods must be forwarded:
+In particular, the following methods must be forwarded:

 * `onCreate(android.app.Activity, android.os.Bundle)`
 * `onSaveInstanceState(android.os.Bundle)`